of the participatory budgeting for youth process Com'ON Cluj-Napoca

-The entire cycle of this edition takes place between August 2 and November 21, 2021, starting with the first call for the creation and submission of initiatives and until the end of the last activity supported by this participatory approach.
+The entire cycle of this edition takes place between May 17 – November 20, 2022, starting with the first call for the creation and submission of initiatives and until the end of the last activity supported by this participatory approach.

 Any development process is composed of several stages, cycles, "versions".

 Com’ON Cluj-Napoca ‘22 is built around an essence-related message: Let’s do well together! - focusing on well-being, on the quality of community life - always important, but essential in this atypical period.

 Consequently, the participatory process emphasizes four essential dimensions, relevant to the current context in which we all must adapt as we go to status quo still in formation.
 We need new ways of thinking, innovating and approaching groups and members of the community in a new light.

 Com'ON Cluj-Napoca aims through this first edition to activate informal groups and micro-communities of young people in the city aged between 14 and 35 who are not part of legally established organizations, or even if they are, I believe in the potential as a group to generate something positive for the local community in the city.
 We want to prove that young people can contribute organically to the development of the local community.
 We also aim at connecting in general the youth communities with all the inhabitants of the city through the voting tool and the participation and involvement in the implementation of the initiatives supported by this participatory mechanism.